vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/misc-gurus.md

 ### vidyAraNya not sAyaNa's bro!
 The shRngeri tradition claims that the ministers sAyaNa and mAdhava were different from the mAdhava vidyAraNya and his younger brother.
+This was likely done to reconcile the myth of vidyAraNya founding the vijayanagara empire with records of him becoming the maTha head in 1380.

 <details><summary>विस्तारः (द्रष्टुं नोद्यम्)</summary>

 [shRngeri tradition](https://www.sringeri.net/jagadgurus/sri-vidyaranya) -

 > ...
 Tradition holds that Madhava was the elder of two brahmachari brothers, ...
 Acharya bestowed upon Him (younger brother) sannyasa diksha in 1328 A.D., conferring the sacred name Sri Bharati Tirtha...
 Vidyatirtha Mahaswamiji graciously initiated Madhava into sannyasa in 1331 A.D., bestowing upon Him the prophetic name Sri Vidyaranya. ... two scholarly brothers, Madhava and Sayana—sons of Mayana of the Bharadwaja Gotra—approached the great sage seeking His divine blessings. ...
 He graced the Vyakhyana Simhasana for a relatively brief period from 1380 to 1386 A.D.
 </details>